data-integrations/wrangler/docs/directives/filter-row-if-true.md

 ## Usage Notes

-The `filter-row-if-true` directive evaluates the Boolean condition for each record.
+The FILTER-ROW-IF-TRUE directive evaluates the Boolean condition for each record.
 If the result of evaluation is `true`, it skips the record, otherwise it is passed as-is to the input of the next directive.